 These heartstrings combine the symbol of the season with one of our favorite craft projects and look beautiful in a sunny window.

 - Sewing machine (or see nonsewing option below)

-- Preheat the iron on the cotton setting; make sure to turn off the steam.
+Set the iron to the cotton setting; make sure to turn off the steam.

-- Cut a length of wax paper.
+Cut a length of the wax paper.
 Fold it in half, making a crease at the center.

 Finally, stitch the hearts together

 Sew the hearts together with a basting stitch through the center of the hearts horizontally, leaving an inch or two between hearts.

 If you prefer not to sew, you can use a hot glue gun to create your heartstrings.
 Place a dab of hot glue in the center of two hearts and gently run a thread or fine string between the two.
 Continue by adding more glue dots and hearts.

 Want more seasonal and holiday craft ideas for your family?
 You’ll find lots in my book, The Artful Year: Celebrating the Seasons & Holidays with Crafts & Recipes, including 23 spring crafts, 10+ summer crafts, 28 autumn crafts, and 39 winter crafts.